norwoodj/docs/docs/resume.md

 Summary
 -------
-Software Engineer with 8 years of experience in network engineering, data engineering, full-stack web development, and site reliability engineering.
+Software Engineer with 8 years of experience.
 Areas of expertise include:

 * Network Engineering - Implemented network proxies at [OSI](https://en.wikipedia.org/wiki/OSI_model) layers 3, 4, and 7,
   including TLS interception, traffic inspection and policy enforcement on HTTP(s) and Layer 4 traffic, and proxying